9elements/academy-exercise-es-6-classes/README.md

 # Help

 You can see the tests in `integration-test`.
 Try to run write the classes so they are satisfying the tests.
+You can also follow the commits in the `solution` branch to see the solution.

 # Commands